WILLS, TRUSTS, & ESTATE PLANNING

 For example, in Germany, as in many other countries, the testator (the person writing the will) is not allowed to disinherit a child.
 Each child must get his or her so-called “Pflichtteil” (forced or mandatory share), and any testamentary provisions to the contrary will not be given effect.
 A client absolutely determined to leave as little as possible to a child in those countries might consider divesting him/herself of as much property as possible while still alive.

-In Norway, regardless of what a will written in the United States provides, the surviving spouse and the children are entitled to their forced shares.
-This sometimes means that the spouse must pay the children out in order to stay in the family home.
-When there are no liquid funds to make such payment, or for other, non-monetary reasons, the best solution may be for the surviving spouse to “sitte i uskiftet bo” (to delay probate and the closing of the estate indefinitely), subject to certain conditions – a concept we do not have in this country.
+In Norway, regardless of what a will written in the United States provides, the surviving spouse and the children are entitled to their "forced shares".
+This sometimes means that the surviving spouse must pay the children out in order to stay in the family home.
+When there are no liquid funds to make such payment, or for other, non-monetary reasons, the best solution may be for the surviving spouse to “sitte i uskiftet bo” (to delay probate and the closing of the estate indefinitely) – a concept we do not have in the United States.
 Knowing that this would happen when the client moved back to Norway, we were able to plan the rest of the transfer of the client’s estate accordingly.

 Ideally, you should review your will once a year, and at the least every few years, to make certain it still reflects your wishes.
 In addition, whenever there are major changes in your life and/or in your financial situation, you should make sure your will reflects what may be your new wishes for distribution after you pass away.
-Questions you should ask yourself include:
+Questions you should ask yourself include the following.

 Do I still own the same assets as I did when I wrote my original will?